-Good financial governance
+Good governance enables inclusive development

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministry of Finance (MoF) and Ministry of Local Governance and Rural Development (MLGRD)

 Overall term: 2019 to 2022

 Ghana has made great progress in its economic development and had the world’s fastest growing economy in 2019.
 However, large sections of the population live close to the poverty line.
 Despite very positive development overall, the government is not generating sufficient revenues, which are needed to provide central public services.

 Actual expenditure is often higher than planned – in part as a result of widespread corruption and the limited control capacities of state audit institutions and civil society.
 Both the government and the municipalities are still heavily dependent on external donors.
 The municipalities could also make much more targeted use of their funds to reduce poverty among their citizens and boost economic potential.

 Due to its focus on reform, Ghana is a reform partner of the German Government, including in the area of governance.

 National and subnational institutions are able to finance inclusive development.

 The project aims to: